-If your goal is to achieve financial freedom, and time freedom, then you must understand and adhere to Parkinson’s Law, it’s a good idea nevertheless.
+If your goal is to achieve time freedom, and financial freedom, then you must understand and adhere to Parkinson’s Law, it’s a good idea nevertheless.

 Articulated by the British historian Cyril Northcote Parkinson, which he states: “Work expands so as to fill the time available for its completion.”

 Ever notice that when you have too much time to complete a task, you procrastinate until the very last minute?
 But then you immediately go from lazy-mode to productivity superhero to hit a deadline, without sacrificing the quality of your work at all?

 The reality is that you always had the ability to complete the task in that amount of time, but you ended up dragging it out to fill the space you had available to finalize it.

 Parkinson realized that, despite having less and less paperwork in the British Colonial Office, the number of employees increased each year by more than 5%.
 As a result of his study, a book titled Parkinson’s Law (of which the famous above sentence is extracted) was published in 1957.

 If you have ever assigned a task to someone, you know that this law holds true almost always.
 If you give someone a month to finish a project, it’ll be done in a month, although it could be done in two weeks.